clarinsi/STARK/settings.md

 Note that each of the two options is associated with specific formatting of the trees in the output.
 When choosing the _fixed = yes_ option, the tree description in the first column reflects the word order of the nodes on the surface (e.g. '(seemingly < easy) < example').
 On the other hand, when choosing the _fixed = no_ option, the description of the tree in the first column is order-agnostic, with heads always preceding their dependents, i.e. all the arrows always pointing to the right (e.g. 'example > (easy > seemingly)'.

 The second, order-agnostic description of a tree can also be produced by using the `--depsearch` option (value _yes_), which, in combination with _fixed = yes_, might be useful for users investigating word order variation.

-### `--complete`
-**Values:** _yes, no_
-The obligatory `--complete` parameter defines whether STARK, for a given tree size, should only extract complete trees encompassing the head and _all_ its (in)direct dependants (value _yes_), or all possible subtrees (paths) spanning from the head, i.e. all combinations of a head and its dependants (value _no_).
-Most use cases can be solved with the first option, so **`complete=yes` is the recommended default setting**.
-If you nevertheless decide to go with the `complete=no`, make sure to uncomment the `--processing_size` parameter and set it to a relatively low number (e.g. _2-10_), because this function is much more computationally demanding and only trees with limited size can be retrieved.

 ## Restriction to specific structures